scc-digitalhub/docs/user/docs/components/kubeai.md

 ## Exposing AI models with KubeAI

-Cirrently, KubeAI allows for serving the LLM models for text generation and text embedding and speech-to-text processing, in line with the OpenAI specification.
+Currently, KubeAI allows for serving the LLM models for text generation and text embedding and speech-to-text processing, in line with the OpenAI specification.
 To expose a model, it is possible to use Python SDK or directly the Core UI.
 More specifically,

 - it is necessary to define the corresponding KubeAI function (of ``kubeai-text`` or ``kubeai-speech`` kinds), define a set of parameters, like the task (feature) to perform, reference to an engine (e.g., vLLM or OLlama for text generation), reference to a model to expose (HuggingFace id, OLlama model, or S3 resource reference) and model name.
 - activate serving operation on the function passing extra parameters (like engine arguments, HW resource profile and number of GPUs, secrets and/or envirnoment variables).